LimeDeck/nodemailer-stub/README.md

 })
 ```

-We've also included a neat testing utility class, called `interactsWithMail`.
+We've also included a testing utility class, called `interactsWithMail`.
 You can use it in your tests like this:

 ```javascript
 import { interactsWithMail as iwm } from 'nodemailer-stub'